shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

           delivers up to 10x performance improvement.
 It caches the most frequently used data, thus offloading the heavy reads on hot keys off your DynamoDB table, hence preventing the "ProvisionedThroughputExceededException" exception.
-        - **DynamoDB Streams** allows you to capture a time-ordered sequence of item-level modifications in a DynamoDB table.
+        - **DynamoDB Streams** allows you to capture a **time-ordered sequence of item-level modifications** in a DynamoDB table.
 It's integrated with AWS Lambda so that you create triggers that automatically respond to events in real-time.
-    - **RDS** - Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database in the cloud.
+    - **RDS** - Amazon Relational Database Service (Amazon RDS) makes it **easy to set up, operate, and scale a relational database in the cloud.**
-        - It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching, and backups
+        - It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching, and backups.
+        - mainly used for **On-Line Transaction Processing (OLTP)** applications and not for Online Analytics Processing (OLAP)

     - **ElastiCache** - Amazon ElastiCache allows you to seamlessly set up, run, and scale popular open-Source compatible in-memory data stores in the cloud.
 Build data-intensive apps or boost the performance of your existing databases by retrieving data from high throughput and low latency in-memory data stores.
         - Amazon ElastiCache is a popular choice for real-time use cases like Caching, Session Stores, Gaming, Geospatial Services, Real-Time Analytics, and Queuing.
+    - **Amazon Quantum Ledger Database (Amazon QLDB)** - is a fully managed ledger database that provides a transparent, immutable, and **cryptographically verifiable transaction log** owned by a central trusted authority.
+    - Amazon QLDB can be used to track every application data change and maintains a complete and verifiable history of changes over time.
+****
 2. **AWS Transit Gateway**
     - Create a route table for the transit gateway and add a route that allows traffic between VPC A and VPC B's CIDR blocks.
 Associate this route table with VPC A and VPC B attachments.